 - •Fight animal cruelty

 - According to PETA, more than 30 billion animals are killed every year for human consumption.
 Corporate-run factory farms breed most of these animals and subject them to torturous and horrifying lives.
 Chickens, cattle and pigs are crammed into dark and filthy sheds mired in ammonia, feces and the corpses of other animals with barely any room to move around.
 They are pumped with antibiotics and growth hormones until their heart, lungs and legs can no longer withstand the weight of their own bodies.
 Most animals arrive at the slaughterhouse with ammonnia, too crippled to walk, or already dead.
 The survivors are violently forced into shackles before having their throats slit.
 Chickens and pigs are often scalded alive as they are plunged into boiling hot hair and feather-removal tanks.
 Cattle are castrated, branded and have their horns removed without any pain killers.
 Pigs have their tails chopped off, ears mutilated, and teeth trimmed with wire cutters.
 When mother cows can no longer produce milk they are executed and ground up for burgers.
 Their male babies are taken at birth and killed after a few short months of life chained in tiny stalls.
 They are sold in the supermarket as veal.
-To boot, the USDA often certifies cows with cancerous lesions and stomachs inundated with the bacteria E. coli as safe to eat; they have no more concern for you, the consumer, than the millions of animals violently slaughtered every day.
+Possibly the scariest part of all- the USDA often certifies cows with cancerous lesions and stomachs inundated with the bacteria E. coli as safe to eat; they have no more concern for you, the consumer, than the millions of animals violently slaughtered every day.